sebrighte/IOS_Shortcuts/PublicIP/README.md

 # IOS Shortcuts
 ## Public IP - Get Public IP Address for URL

-Share Sheet Shortcut (module / function) that takes a URL (e.g. google.com) and returns the IPV4 lookup IP address value (e.g. 142.250.187.238)
+Share Sheet Shortcut (module / function) that takes a URL and returns the IPV4 lookup IP address value

 ### Usage:
 Module which took an input of a URL (A Name from another shortcut) and produce an IP address as a result e.g. input: "google.com" Output: "142.250.187.238"